setzler/academic-kickstart/content/schedules/PSU-Trade-Dev/index.md

 - [Kern on Google Maps.](https://goo.gl/maps/VfyKj3HAWvj7LMvt6)
 - [Parking on Google Maps.](https://goo.gl/maps/BRS86mFRinGTc6qdA)

 **Contact Information:** For questions about scheduling or to provide a copy of your presentation slides, contact me (bradley.setzler@gmail.com).
-For questions about logistics (hotel, flight, reimbursement, etc.), contact Giselle Thompson (glb6@psu.edu).
+For questions about logistics (hotel, flight, reimbursement, etc.), contact Michele Tynan (mzt174@psu.edu).

 **Seminar Attendees:** A large number of current faculty at Penn State work in trade and/or development, including: